• Skip to primary navigation

 How to Freeze and Reheat Breakfast Sandwiches

-Build your sandwiches and wrap each one in foil, but do not warm them up.
+Build your sandwiches and wrap each one in foil.
 Place the individually-wrapped sandwiches in a gallon-sized freezer bag and freeze for up to 3 months.

 There are three options for thawing and warming these sandwiches.